qizhongzhi/library_room/README.md

 `exit`

+####Advanced Search
+User can use advanced search to search room using name, size and location.

 ####User Permissions
 1. Preconfigured admin:
-the account can only be delete in console window for safety.
+Account can only be delete in console window for safety and cannot be delete on the website.
-edit and view own profile
+Edit and view own profile
-edit, view and delete everyone else's account and profile add new users or admin while logging in
+Edit, view and delete everyone else's account and profile Add new library member or admin while logging in
+Add room with corresponding room number, building and size
+Book room
+Book room on behalf of others
+Delete everyons's booking reservation
+View the everyons's booking history of a room
+Delete a room from the system

 2. Admin:
-edit, view and delete his/her account and profile
+Edit and view his/her account and profile
-edit and delete everyone's account and profile  except preconfigured admin
+Edit and delete everyone's account and profile except herself/himself and preconfigured admin
-add new users or adimins while logging in
+Add new library member or adimins while logging in
-view everyone's profile
+View everyone's profile
+Add room with corresponding room number, building and size
+Book room
+Book room on behalf of others
+Delete everyons's booking reservation
+View the everyons's booking history of a room
+Delete a room from the system

-3. User:
+3. Library Member:
-edit, view and delete his/her account and profile
+Edit, view and delete his/her account and profile
-view everyone's profile
+View everyone's profile

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Book room
+Delete his/her booking reservation
+View the his/her booking history of a room

+####Matters needing attention
+1. When users finish the booking early, they can delete the booking manually by deleting his booking record.
+Also when the booking time is over, the room will be released automatically.
+2. When the room is booked beyond one week from present day, it will show prohibit error 'Start time cannot be booked beyond a week'.
+3. When choosing 'Show all Bookings', it will show the booking time of the definite room, the user name who is booking the room and its status.
+4. When viewing the reservation history of library member, directly choose 'See All Bookings' and see the library member.
+5. The root path website of 'Library Room Booking' shows 'Room Number', 'Show all bookings' and 'Add booking'.
+6. The booking history for a partcular user is stored in different rooms' booking history